amarmeddahi/patch-based-inpainting/README.md

 # Patch-based Image inpainting
-Image restoration by patch-based inpainting.
-The purpose of this program is to restore image with missing/damaged areas.
+Patch-based Image inpainting is a powerful image restoration program that uses advanced algorithms to effectively restore images with missing or damaged areas.
+The program is designed to analyze the surrounding areas of the missing/damaged regions and fill them in with similar image patches, resulting in highly accurate restorations that preserve the original image quality and detail.

 <p align="center">
   <img src="res/inpainting.gif" />